Diffa Region: Administrative subdivisions

 The Region also includes three Urban Communes, a number of Rural Communes, four Cantons, and over twenty Groupments (administrative councils of nomadic communities).
-The Urban Communes are Diffa, Maïné-Soroa, N'guigmi; while the Rural Communes include Bosso, Chétimari, Goudoumaria, N'gourti, Kabléwa, Nguel beyli, and Gueskérou.
+The Urban Communes are Diffa, Maïné-Soroa, N'guigmi; while the Rural Communes include Bosso, Chétimari, Goudoumaria, N'Gourti, Kabléwa, Nguel beyli, and Gueskérou.

 Demographics

-The main ethnolinguistic groups in the region are Arabs, Fula, Hausa, Kanuri, Bufuma, and Toubou.
+The main ethnolinguistic groups in the region are Arabs, Fula, Hausa, Kanuri, Buduma, and Toubou.

 Refugees

 Refugees from Nigeria fleeing violence from Boko Haram are living with local populations in the Diffa Region.
-As of 11 June 11, 2014, the International Rescue Committee (IRC) estimated that as many as 1,000 refugees a week were crossing the border into Diffa region; four out of five are women and girls.
+As of June 11, 2014, the International Rescue Committee (IRC) estimated that as many as 1,000 refugees a week were crossing the border into Diffa region; four out of five were women and girls.
 By October 2015 the number of Nigerian refugees in the region had risen to at least 150,000.
 After a lull in the fighting in 2017-18, violence increased in 2019, further worsening an already fragile security situation.

 Economy

 The economy of Diffa Region is primarily agricultural, based upon pastoralism and farming.
-The major crop, grown both for subsistence and sale, is millet, especially drought-tolerant varieties.
+The major crop, grown both for subsistence and sale, is millet, especially the drought-tolerant varieties.
 One third of arable land is devoted to farming: almost 105,000 hectares farmed of the 299,500 hectares of arable land.
 Areas of the east and south also grow rice and maize.
-Irrigation in the valleys around Maïné-Soroa make this possible, as does the edge of Lake Chad (3,000 km² in the far east) and the seasonal Komadougou Yobe river valley in the south, which forms around 150 km of the border with Nigeria.
-Despite this the Diffa Region is among the most unproductive agricultural areas in Niger, and all of West Africa, making it especially vulnerable to drought and famine.
+Irrigation in the valleys around Maïné-Soroa make this possible, as does the edge of Lake Chad (3,000 km² in the far east) and the seasonal Komadougou Yobe river valley in the south.
+This river valley forms around 150 km of the border with Nigeria.
+Despite this, the Diffa Region is among the most unproductive agricultural areas in Niger, and all of West Africa, making it especially vulnerable to drought and famine.